- Apply Yourself

 To learn more about online applications, see Tips for Using One Application to Apply to Many Schools.

-Learn the six secrets to a successful essay in How to Shine in Your College Application Essay.
+Learn the six secrets to a successful essay in 7 Ways to Improve Your Essay.